safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 foreigners could be easily enforced.

-For the rest of us, we need a systemic solution that will enable us to get back to our lives and minimise the ongoing economic impact.
+For the rest of us, we need a systemic solution that will enable us to get back to our lives and minimize the ongoing economic impact.
 One that can be readily adopted at an international level, and can contain epidemics even in the face of high reinfection risk.